ejelome/react-tododo/README.md

 > - Unlike unit testing, it verifies application's behaviors and not implementation details
 > - Unlike integration testing, it verifies the behavior as a whole and not only parts of it
 > - Cypress requires that the app is also running to run its tests against
-> - `cypress open` opens Cypress' test runner and the open default browser
+> - `./node_modules/.bin/cypress open` opens Cypress' test runner then runs the default browser
 > - `baseUrl` is a [global option](https://docs.cypress.io/guides/references/configuration.html#Global) to prefix URL when using [cy.visit()](https://docs.cypress.io/api/commands/visit.html) or [cy.request()](https://docs.cypress.io/api/commands/request.html)
 > - `describe()` and `it()` are [Mocha](https://mochajs.org)'s [BDD](https://mochajs.org/#bdd) interface functions
 > - `expect()` or `should()` are [Chai](https://www.chaijs.com)'s' [BDD](https://www.chaijs.com/api/bdd) style functions